conanc/CV/README.md

 # Conan Cook

 Product-oriented full-stack engineering manager.
-I'm focused on feedback, honesty and growth.
-I like shipping early and often, and believe in automation; I consider continuous integration and peer review to be first-class activities.
-I don't think there's a trade-off between quality and speed - it's about building the right thing well.
+I'm focused on feedback, honesty and growth, and am interested in developing great technology, people and teams.
 I'm passionate about what I do, and will never finish learning; I enjoy helping others to learn, too.
 Management is the empowerment of others.
 I can help you build teams and bring products to market.

 My current goals are to spend more time talking to customers and to continue growing my management leadership skills, particularly around active listening.